bseverino/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` simples reiterates over the elements in an array, while `.map` creates a new array based off of them.

 2. What is the difference between a function and a method?

 3. What is closure?